-Diplomas of students in arrears will be held until their financial obligations to the University are fulfilled and they have been cleared by the Bursar.
-Graduates with a diploma hold may contact the Office of the Bursar at +86 21 20596666 to clear arrears or to discuss their financial status at the University.
+Diplomas of students in arrears will be held until their financial obligations to NYU Shanghai are fulfilled and they have been cleared by the Bursar.
+Graduates with a diploma hold may contact the Office of the Bursar at shanghai.studentaccounts@nyu.edu or call +86 21 20596666 to clear arrears or to discuss their financial status.